 Ezekiel 37

-20And the sticks whereon thou writest shall be in thine hand before their eyes.
+shall be in thine hand before their eyes.

-21And say unto them, Thus saith the Lord GOD; Behold, I will take the children of Israel from among the heathen, whither they be gone, and will gather them on every side, and bring them into their own land:
+Israel from among the heathen, whither they be gone, and will gather them on

-22And I will make them one nation in the land upon the mountains of Israel; and one king shall be king to them all: and they shall be no more two nations, neither shall they be divided into two kingdoms any more at all.
+the land upon the mountains of Israel; and one king shall be king to them all:

 Somehow, the dried bones gathered sinews and became alive once again.
 It depicts the nation of Israel being dead yet coming alive once again.
 For this to happen, the Jews must never lose their identity and somehow, the Promised Land must come back into existence and into their control once again.
 This is just too impossible from a statistics point of view but it is in God's plan and His prophecy holds true.